Diane-Tenac/CSC120-A6/bugLog.md

 ## Bug 1
-Brief description:
+Brief description:  The constuctutor is suppossed to return the instance of the ResaleShop class which is theinventory and it is not returning anything.
-Failed unit test:
+Failed unit test: public ArrayList< Computer>test_ShopReturn()

 ## Bug 2
 Brief description: